 York College is a student-centered institution whose mission is to prepare students by maximizing each student's intellectual, professional and personal growth.
 To this end, all students are entitled to receive accurate and timely information that will assist them in formulating plans to attain their academic goals.
-This includes advice about academic programs, course registration, and careers and opportunities for advanced study beyond the bachelors degree.
+This includes advice about academic programs, course registration, and careers and opportunities for advanced study beyond the bachelor's degree.

 All students have the responsibility to:

-- become knowledgeable about general college requirements and the requirements of their major field of study; - avail themselves of the appropriate college bulletin, schedule of courses and any other materials pertinent to planning and carrying out their academic programs; - make regular appointments with their academic advisors and, when the meeting pertains to course selection for registration, arrive with tentative course schedules already prepared; - generally take full responsibility for planning and carrying out a program of study.
+- become knowledgeable about general college requirements and the requirements of their major field of study; - avail themselves of the appropriate college bulletin, schedule of courses and any other materials pertinent to planning and carrying out their academic programs; - make regular appointments with their academic advisors and, when the meeting pertains to course selection for registration, - attend meetings with advisors prepared with a tentative course schedule - generally take full responsibility for planning and carrying out a program of study.